NMFS-RADFish/boilerplate/examples/computed-form-fields/README.md

 ### 5. Calculating Computed Price

 In addition to updating the input value of `numberOfFish`, we also want to update the value of `computedPrice`.
-We can do that by adding a helper function to run some logic to compute that value (usually based on other form field values), and then calling that helper function in the input's `onChange` handler:
+We can do that by adding a helper function to run some logic to compute that value.
+We then call that helper function in the input's `onChange` handler:

-Mapping of species to their respective prices:
+This maps species to their respective prices:
 ```jsx
 const speciesPriceMap = {
     grouper: 25.0,